FutuneAI/ai-visibility-framework/diagnostic-guide.md

 This guide provides a practical framework for determining which of four AI visibility states a brand currently occupies, and what actions correspond to each state.

-It is designed to be used before the full diagnostic (see [visibility-diagnostic-framework.md](./diagnostic/visibility-diagnostic-framework.md)) — as a quick triage to understand where to focus, rather than a comprehensive scoring exercise.
+It is designed to be used before the full diagnostic (see [visibility-diagnostic-framework.md](./diagnostic/visibility-diagnostic-framework.md)), as a quick triage to determine where to focus, rather than a comprehensive scoring exercise.

+This framework is heuristic and probabilistic in nature.
+AI system behavior is non-deterministic, and the states described here should be interpreted as behavior patterns rather than absolute classifications.

 ---